screwdriver-cd/guide/docs/user-guide/configuration/jobconfiguration.md

             - teardown-mystep1: echo goodbye
             - teardown-mystep2: echo world
 ```
+## Teardown
+The teardown steps run a set of screwdriver bookend steps after the build steps are completed or aborted or failed.
+These steps are implicity added at the end of job and start with "sd-teardown-".
+The pod/container is removed after these steps are completed.
+In case of aborted builds, we can also configure the grace period of the pod before termination during which the teardown steps will be executed.
+See [annotations](/user-guide/configuration/annotations) for detailed usage

 # Shared
 The `shared` configuration is a special job configuration section that is applied to all jobs.
 Configuration that is specified in a job configuration will override the same configuration in `shared`.